Pornsawan Porpramook

-Pornsawan Porpramook (พรสวรรค์ ป.ประมุข born in Ta Phraya District, Prachinburi Province (presently: in Sa Kaeo Province) is a Thai professional boxer in the minimumweight division and is a former WBA minimumweight champion.
+Pornsawan Porpramook (พรสวรรค์ ป.ประมุข born in Ta Phraya District, Prachinburi Province (now in Sa Kaeo Province) is a Thai professional boxer in the minimumweight division and is a former WBA minimumweight champion.
 Porpramook has been also rated in the top ten by Ring Magazine at minimumweight until as of October 2011.
 Porpramook lost the title in his first defence against Japan's Akira Yaegashi via a tenth round technical knockout at the Korakuen Hall in Tokyo on October 24, 2011.
-Porpramook fought again for the WBA minumumweight world title on December 31, 2012 against Ryo Miyazaki, where he lost by split decision.
+Porpramook fought again for the WBA minimumweight world title on December 31, 2012 against Ryo Miyazaki, where he lost by split decision.